![]() |

 about their music were the distant echoes of the great Prog-Rock bands

 of the seventies.
-So I jogged along blissful in my ignorance, until I
+So I jogged along, blissful in my ignorance, until I

 . .
-Like many people, I started playing at college - just jamming with mates in the music room.
-As a complete non-musician amongst friends who were already accomplished players, I resorted to just plucking the 4 low strings of an acoustic guitar and joked that I was "the bass player".
+Like many people, I started playing music at college - just jamming with mates in the music room.
+As a complete non-musician amongst friends who were already accomplished players, I resorted to just plucking the 4 low strings of an acoustic guitar.
+I joked that I was "the bass player".
 This made me wonder what a bass guitar actually sounded like, so I started listening for the bassists' parts on records, and trying to emulate what they were doing.
-Luckily, my parents picked up on this, and I was given my first bass - a short-scale Aria-manufactured Epiphone - for my 18th birthday.
+Luckily, my parents picked up on this enthusiasm, and I was given my first bass - a short-scale Aria-manufactured Epiphone - for my 18th birthday.
 I was given my second bass - the mighty Rickenbacker - for my 21st.
 (I was offered the choice: the Rick, or a party.
 No choice really!)
 I must thank my Dad for buying me this lovely instrument, especially as he hated rock music!
-That shows how much he must have loved me.
+That shows how much he must have loved me, even though he didn't usually show it.
 By then I was heavily into Yes and Rush, and reckoned that the Rick was the best sounding - and coolest looking - bass in the world.
 That's an opinion I still hold to this day.
-My brother is the naturally-talented musician in the family, so I never saw it as a career for myself.
-I studied electronic engineering, and settled into a strangely niche day-job, designing and building electronic street-lamp controllers.
-This was a lot more fun than it sounds, as I got to play with lots of interesting kit, and be creative with circuit and package designs (I even put in a patent application for one circuit).
-On the music front, although I was still massively into rock and had my guitars, I somehow managed to avoid joining a group until 1987,
+I joined a band with my college friends.
+We learned some covers to perform, but never got as far as doing a show.
+It was a lot of fun though!
+About this time I met two exceptional musicians: Mark "Happy" Wadsworth (on bass) and Pete "Jungle" Williams (on guitar).
+I would visit their homes, listen to them play, sometimes jam with them, and they taught me so much about how to play music - and how to listen to music too.
+Happy in particular took me under his wing and showed me how to play the bass.
+We listened to our favourite records and tried to work out the bass parts from them.
+Back in the real worldMy brother is the naturally-talented musician in the family, so I never saw it as a career for myself.
+I studied electronic engineering, and after college I settled into a strangely niche day-job, designing and building electronic street-lamp controllers.
+This was a lot more fun than it sounds, as I got to play with lots of interesting kit, and be creative with circuit and package designs.
+(I even put in a patent application for one circuit.)
+Later I moved into the computing field, working for a while as a software tester at Apricot Computers (the best job I've ever had!) and then doing IT support roles.
+Cold FlameOn the music front, although I was still massively into rock and had my guitars, I somehow managed to avoid joining a group until 1987, when I was invited to join a young Deep Purple-influenced group of ever-changing name and line-up.
+This eventually stabilised as the Metal trio "Cold Flame".
+(OK, I now know there is at least one other group using that name, but at the time we were ignorant of any duplicates - no Internet to check these things out!)
+As well as the obligatory Deep Purple covers, we had a nice little

 set of original material.
 Guitarist/singer Kev Reihill was the main creative